AP Interview: LA mayor could curb travel if virus cases soar

 “We’ve had zero help on testing,” he added, though he credits Washington for its financial assistance to cities, including aid for the homeless.

 “This has not been kind of a hyper-partisan moment in our interactions,” he said.
-“We’ve had really good help” from federal agencies and the White House, he added.
+“We’ve had really good help” from federal agencies and the White House.

 As for maintaining his own health, the mayor, said he is walking with his daughter, recalling military-style workouts from his days in the Navy and going online to join friends.